 In our school we provide these values in the following ways:

 Our children have the opportunity to have their voice heard through our School Council.
 Elections are undertaken and children vote for their peers.
 Playground Buddies assume responsibility for the behaviour of children at break and lunchtime.
-The children work together in their respective classes to provide an agreed set of rules or codes for their Class Code of Conduct.
-The codes are available in each classroom.
+The children work together in their respective classes to provide an agreed way for their class to implement our Golden Rules.

 The Rule of Law

 The importance of laws and rules whether they are those that govern the class, the school or the country are consistently reinforced throughout the school day.
-Our Behaviour and Discipline Policy clearly outlines our behavioural expectations and children are well aware of the consequences for their actions.
+Our Positive Behaviour Policy clearly outlines our behavioural expectations, based on our Golden Rules and children are well aware of the consequences and rewards for the choices they make.
 Children are taught the value and reasons for the laws, that they protect us and the responsibilities that are involved, as well as what the consequences are when laws are broken.
 Visits from authorities such as the police, fire service, church and other organisations support and reinforce these messages for our children.